Martha H. Duggan Fellowship in Labor Studies

 The Duggan fellow will be asked to assist the Bridges Chair in maintaining the focus on caring labor as a visible and ongoing part of the Center’s program.
 This might involve the identification and invitation of an important speaker in this field, or it may involve developing an activity (such as a conference or workshop) where scholars, practitioners, and/or activists who are concerned with caring labor can meet and exchange ideas.
 Additional funds may be available from the Bridges Center to be used by the Duggan fellow in these pursuits.
 Fellowship must be used within 2 years of receiving the award.

 Graduate students may apply directly or be nominated by a faculty member.

-- A brief written statement by the applicant explaining her or his commitment to the study or practice of caring labor.
+- A brief written statement by the applicant (not exceeding 750 words) explaining her or his commitment to the study or practice of caring labor.